shriharivish/shriharivish.github.io/_projects/4_project.md

 <h4>Incubation - CO2</h4>

 The last control implemented was for CO2 in the chamber.
-I worked with SENDSOR Gmbh to integrate their flow based CO2 sensor into the chamber for implementing closed loop control of the same.
-We ran intial testing of the sensor and my integrated system for the CO2 level readout at the SENDSOR headqurters in Munich.
-I created an inlet in the chamber and added a electronically controlled pneumatic switch to control the flow of CO2 into the chamber.
+I worked with SENDSOR Gmbh, a Munich based startup, to integrate their flow based CO2 sensor into the chamber for implementing the closed loop control.
+The initial testing of the sensor integrated with the control system was undertaken at the SENDSOR headquarters.
+I created an inlet in the chamber and added an electronically controlled pneumatic switch to control the flow of CO2 into the chamber.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">